In August this year, we will have been living in New Zealand for 10 years.

-Brian started his own business, we built our own house in what I believe to be the best region in New Zealand, we took the kids out of school and educated them at home, acquired 3 cats, 5 sheep and a dog.
+Brian, my husband started his own business, we built our own house in what I believe to be the best region in New Zealand, we took the kids out of school and educated them at home and because we could, we acquired 3 cats, 5 sheep and a dog.

 But today I am in a reflective mood.
 This usually happens if I’ve spent too much time on Facebook or have been looking at photos of family from home.

 Emigrating to New Zealand from the UK is not an uncommon thing.
 But, it’s a bit like when you find out you are pregnant and then suddenly every other person you meet is pregnant too.

 “He only lasted 4 months and then was on the next plane home”.
 Some people are positive, others?
 They just think you’re off your tree.
 ‘Why would anyone want to leave all their friends and family and start again?’

 A list of favourite things the naysayers will probably say when you tell them you’re thinking of upping sticks and going to live the dream in New Zealand.

 Negative Things That People Will (Probably) Say To You About Emigrating to New Zealand:

 - What about your Mum and Dad?